Andika

 A font family designed for literacy use and beginning readers.

-Andika is a sans-serif font family designed and optimized especially for literacy use.
-It supports almost the complete range of Unicode characters for these scripts, including a comprehensive range of diacritics and a large set of symbols useful for linguistics and literacy work.
+Andika is a sans-serif font family designed and optimized especially for use as a literacy font.
+It supports a near-complete range of Unicode characters for the Latin and Cyrillic scripts.
+These two scripts are used to write thousands of languages around the world.
+In addition, Andika includes a comprehensive range of diacritics and character variants, making it an excellent literacy font.
+Also included is a large set of symbols useful for linguistic notation and description.

 Designed for new readers